lachmanfrantisek/compose-tests/Readme.md

 * `external/`: Plans that import remote tmt tests (e.g., from gitlab.com/redhat/centos-stream/rpms)
 * `ng.fmf`: The plan that runs the new generation of tests in `tests/ng/` that fully leverage `tmt`
-* `t_functional.fmf`: The plan that runs the t_functional tests in `tests/t_functional`
+* `t_functional.fmf`: The plan that runs the `t_functional` tests in `tests/t_functional/`

 ## `tests`

 TMT tests

 * `ng`: The new generation tests.
-These will be organized in one directory per packages and also one directory per integration test comprising multiple packages.
+These will be organized in one directory per packages and one directory per integration test comprising multiple packages.
 * `t_functional`: Contains the tests imported from `t_functional`.

 ## Adding a Test to `ng`

 Create a folder inside `ng/` named after the package you want to test, e.g., `httpd`.
-It could also be named after some integration test involving multiple packages (e.g., `httpd-php-postgres`).
+It could also be named after some integration test involving multiple packages (e.g., `httpd-php-postgresql`).

 Organize your tests inside the folder by features you are testing.
-Feel free to leverage `tmt` and `beakerlib` to design your test.
+Feel free to leverage `tmt` and `beakerlib` to design them.
 You can follow the `podman` test as an example.

 * `tmt` documentation: https://tmt.readthedocs.io
 * `beakerlib` documentation: https://beakerlib.readthedocs.io/en/latest/manual.html#

-When finish, ensure the tests pass the linting `tmt lint`.
+When finished, ensure the tests pass the linting `tmt lint`.

-You should be able to run your tests by simply cd'ing into your test and running shell scripts.
+You should be able to run your tests by simply cd'ing into them and running the shell scripts.
 Example:

 ```sh
 cd tests/ng/podman/image/ls
 ./test.sh
 ```

-You can also run it using the `tmt` tool.
+You can also run them using the `tmt` tool.
 Example of how to run `podman/image/ls` with `tmt` provisioned locally (run directly on your machine).

 ```sh
 tmt -vv -c distro=centos-stream-9 run -a provision --how=local test --name /ng/podman/image/ls
 ```

-Test outputs will be in the default `tmt` folder, e.g. `/var/tmp/tmt`.
-If you pass `-vv` to the command as in the example above, you will get the full path for the output of each test.
+Test outputs will be in the default temp `tmt` folder, e.g. `/var/tmp/tmt`.
+If you pass `-vv` to the command as in the example above, you will get the full path to the output of each test.
 For example:

 ```yaml
     report